-As a Serviceman's Opportunity College, Cochise offers the following kinds of special assistance to military members:
+As a Serviceman's Opportunity College, Cochise College offers the following kinds of special assistance to military members:

 1. Advising, counseling and testing;

-2. Granting of credit for appropriate educational experiences in the armed forces;
+2. Granting of credit for appropriate education and experiences in the armed forces;

 3. Transfer and reverse transfer of credits;

 4. Contract for degree option;

 5. Repository of records.